Superconductivity in Weyl semimetals in a strong pseudomagnetic field

-In order to calculate the functional trace in the first term of the effective action~(\ref{effective-action}), let us to determine eigenstates and eigenenergies of the BdG Hamiltonian, which satisfy the following equation:
+To calculate the functional trace in the first term of the effective action~(\ref{effective-action}), let us to determine eigenstates and eigenenergies of the BdG Hamiltonian, which satisfy the following equation:

 The wave function $\Psi_{\rm BdG}$ consists of two parts corresponding to the wave function of the Weyl Hamiltonian and its TR copy.
-The former part reads
+The first part reads

 and the TR conjugate part is given by

 where the notation $\psi_i$ with $(i=\overline{1,8})$ is introduced for convenience.